pixlcore/blog/net-proc-watch.md

 14458  sshd         100.66.3.172:22       100.127.69.165:7165        0      0
 ```

 Gosh darn it!
 If only I had done a *little* more research, it would have saved me a day of reinventing the wheel.
-But hey, I learned a lot, and it was fun.
+Oh well, I learned a lot, and it was fun.

 Also, I need to point out that `tcptop.py` still suffers from both of my caveats listed above.
 Admittedly it uses less memory than my script (around 80 MB, down from 130 MB), but 80 MB is still a lot for something like this, and it also requires a complete LLVM compiler toolchain to run.
 So, let's just say I'm still looking forward to AOT compilation.